Eduardo-Coelho/aws-cloud-coding-test/README.md

 Your assignment is to implement a function that is subscribed to these events and publishes `booking_completed` events to the external system.

-## Submitting

-- Clone the repo into the platform of your choice - you will only have read permissions on this repo
-- Create a pull request for your changes against your own repo

 ## Brief

 You will implement the function that is subscribed to the event stream.
 The event stream contains events of different types, your function should publish `booking_completed` events to the external system.